Karl Jaspers Forum, Target Article 16, 16 March 1999

 that a spiritual phenomenon may seem to have no economic roots

 at all.
-However, this circumstance is a usual case in many
+However, this circumstance is quite common, say, in many

 sciences, which have to extract meaningful results from